 There is a multiple choice quiz for each assigned chapter in the text book.
+You will get 2 attempts at each chapter quiz.
+(I will drop the 2 lowest quiz grades of the semester).

 Please pay special attention to each assignment due date and be forewarned that I do not accept late work.
 Furthermore, these are timed quizzes, so do not click on the link until you are ready to actually complete the quiz.
-You will have 1 hour to complete each quiz.
+You will have 30 minutes to complete each quiz.
 If you submit the quiz passed the due date and time, the quiz will not be graded.